kojix2/cry-wasm/README.md

 ## Limitations

-- CryWasm allows you to define functions, not Crystal methods
+- Cry::Wasm allows you to define functions, not Crystal methods
   - default arguments, keyword arguments, and block arguments are not available.
 - Currently, only numbers are accepted as arguments.
 In the future, strings may also be acceptable.